mesfind/bioinfo-python/_episodes/02-datatypes.md

 ## Dictionaries

 A **dictionary** is a container that holds pairs of objects - keys and values.
+This datatype is one of the most useful types in Python.

 ~~~
 numbers = {"one" : 1, "two" : 2}